MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 If you need the bot logic to be aware of the proactive message, you have a few options for doing so.
 You can:

 - Provide the bot's turn handler as the turn callback handler.
 The bot will then receive the "ContinueConversation" event activity.
-- Use the turn callback handler to add information to the turn context, and then cal the bot's turn handler.
+- Use the turn callback handler to add information to the turn context, and then call the bot's turn handler.

 In both of these cases, you will need to design your bot logic to handle the proactive event.